CreateaFreeWebsite with Responsive Design Tutorials

 What's Next?

-The next Lesson will involve creating the lmenu.html web page. hiding the navbar and displaying the lmenu.html web page.
+The next Lesson will involve creating the lmenu.html web page, hiding the horizontal navbar and displaying the lmenu.html web page.

 You should begin to test the web page with the Emulator Tool.